 If we consent to give coin in exchange for goods, it must be from choice, not necessity.
 We should not import more goods than we export, unless we had a redundancy of currency, which it therefore suits us to make a part of our exports.
-The exportation of the coin is caused by its cheapness, and is not the effect, but the cause of an unfavourable balance: we should not export it, if we did not send it to a better market, or if we had any commodity which we could export more profitably.
-It is a salutary remedy for a redundant currency; and as I have already endeavoured to prove, that redundancy or excess is only a relative term, it follows, that the demand for it abroad arises only from the comparative deficiency of the currency of the importing country, which there causes its superior value.
+The

 It resolves itself entirely into a question of interest.
 If the sellers of the corn to England, to the amount I will suppose of a million, could import goods which cost a million in England, but would produce, when sold abroad, more than if the million had been sent in money, goods would be preferred; if otherwise, money would be demanded.

 It is only after a comparison of the value in their markets and in our own, of gold and other commodities, and because gold is cheaper in the London market than in theirs, that foreigners prefer gold in exchange for their corn.
 If we diminish the quantity of currency, we give an additional value to it: this will induce them to alter their election, and prefer the commodities.
 If I owed a debt in Hamburgh of 100l.
 I should endeavour to find out the cheapest mode of paying it.
 If I send money, the expence attending its transportation being I will suppose 5l. to discharge my debt will cost me 105l.
 If I purchase cloth here, which, with the expences attending its exportation, will cost me 106l. and which will, in Hamburgh, sell for 100l. it is evidently more to my advantage to send the money.
-If the purchase and expences of sending hardware to pay my debt, will take 1071.
+If the purchase and expences of sending hardware to pay my debt, will take 107l.
 I should prefer sending cloth to hardware, but I would send neither in preference to money, because money would be the cheapest exportable commodity in the London market.
 The same reasons would operate with the exporter of the corn, if the transaction were on his own account.
-But if the Bank, "fearful for the safety of their establishment,"1 and knowing that the requisite number of guineas would be withdrawn from their coffers at the mint price, should think it necessary to diminish the amount of their notes in circulation, the proportion between the value of the money, of the cloth, and of the hardware, would no longer be as 105, 106, and 107; but the money would become the most valuable of the three, and therefore would be less advantageously employed in discharging the foreign debts.
+But if the Bank, "fearful for the safety of their establishment," and knowing that the requisite number of guineas would be withdrawn from their coffers at the mint price, should think it necessary to diminish the amount of their notes in circulation, the proportion between the value of the money, of the cloth, and of the hardware, would no longer be as 105, 106, and 107; but the money would become the most valuable of the three, and therefore would be less advantageously employed in discharging the foreign debts.1